skranz/RTutorSAGI/README.md

   + On "Run Setup Chunk".
 Allows you to quickly recompile a changed problem set.
 This is at least the case if you follow the structure of all example problem sets where the first chunk (inside an ignore block) contains the code to create the problem set.
   + On RTutor's RStudio addin "Check Problemset" to quickly check the hints and tests for a student's solution.

-+ Open the solution file of a problem set (starting with the first) in the subdirectory "new_ps".
++ Open the solution file of a problem set (starting with the first) in the subdirectory `new_ps`.
+Let us assume your problem set is call "myps".

-+ Run the setup chunk to create a new version of the problem set and then open the `*sample_solution.Rmd` file.
++ Run the setup chunk to compile the problem set and then open the `myps_sample_solution.Rmd` file.

 + Now look at the chunk logs for the current problem set and open the logs with relatively many errors (or users or hints).

-+ You may copy some alternative solutions that failed into the corresponding chunk of the sample solution file.
++ You may copy some alternative solutions that failed into the corresponding chunk of the `myps_sample_solution.Rmd` file.
 Then check the problem set, look at the error message and possible call `hint()`.

-+ Possible adapt your `_sol.Rmd` file, recompile and check the sample solution with the problematic code again.
++ Possible adapt your `myps_sol.Rmd` file, recompile and check the sample solution with the problematic code again.

-+ Repeat until you are happy with the new problem set versions.
++ Repeat for all chunks and problem sets until you are happy with the new versions.